FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models

-If we are extending a pretrained vocabulary, this step can be skipped, as the embeddings are already there.
-Note that we make an assumption here: tokens that are part of the overlap $\mathbb{O}$ have embeddings that primarily encode semantics from our target language to the exclusion of all other languages that were part of the multilingual pretraining.
-This will obviously not always be the case\footnote{Consider words known as \emph{false friends}: words with the same spelling but different meanings across languages.}, but we argue \hyperref[par:vocab-overlap-analysis]{later on} that through common named entities, differences in script, and other effects, this assumption will still hold reasonably often.
+Note that we make an assumption here: tokens that are part of the overlap $\mathbb{O}$ have sufficiently similar semantics in our source and target vocabularies.
+For multilingual source models, we can exploit already existing tokens from the target language.
+Otherwise, this will obviously not always be the case\footnote{Consider words known as \emph{false friends}: words with the same spelling but different meanings across languages.}, but through common named entities, code-switched tokens, symbols, numbers, and punctuation this assumption will hold reasonably often.
+We provide an in-depth analysis in Appendix~\ref{app:fasttext:par:vocab}.

+Finding an initialization in the same semantic space as the pretrained embeddings is not as easy for the set of non-overlapping (``additional'') tokens $\mathbb{A} = \mathbb{V}^\text{t} \setminus \mathbb{O}$.
+To initialize embeddings for the additional tokens, we first train auxiliary embeddings $\mathbf{X}$ for all target tokens $\mathbb{V}^\text{t}$ (i.e., both $\mathbb{O}$ and $\mathbb{A}$).\footnote{In principle, we could instead also obtain token embeddings from already pretrained \fasttext{} word embeddings following \citet{minixhofer-etal-2022-wechsel}.
+We show in \autoref{sec:results} that training \fasttext{} directly at the token level provides a better initialization.} In our experiments, we apply \fasttext{} on unlabeled target language data pre-tokenized with the target tokenizer for $\mathbb{V}^\text{t}$.
+Individual embeddings in \textbf{X} are denoted by $\vv{\bm{x}}_i$.
+Next, we compute the pairwise cosine similarities between the auxiliary embeddings $\vv{\bm{x}}_i$ of tokens in $\mathbb{A}$ and $\mathbb{O}$ so that for any $a \in \mathbb{A}$: where $o_i$ is the overlapping token at index $i$ and: